 The proponent shall provide a project team to oversee and undertake the preparation and exploration activities, which shall be composed of the proponent's personnel and contractors.
-A nominated role shall be identified to ensure the management and implementation of this EMP throughout the duration of the project, which shall be supported by the proponent.
+A single nominated role, as accountable person, shall be identified to ensure the management and implementation of this EMP throughout the duration of the project, which shall be supported by the proponent.